beve-org/beve/README.md

 > If the string is being used as a key for an object, this general string format must be used even if the string is less than 32 characters, because the HEADER information is denoted in the object HEADER.
 There is no packing efficiency lost because headers are excluded.

-### Strings as object keys
+### Strings as Object Keys

 When strings are used as keys in objects the HEADER is not included, because the HEADER information is provided by the object's HEADER.
+The same is true for typed string arrays.

 ## Object